SpectraLLM: Uncovering the Ability of LLMs for Molecular Structure Elucidation from Multi-Spectral Data: Introduction

-In this study, we introduce SpectraLLM, a multimodal model for molecular structure elucidation from spectroscopic data.
-Unlike previous modality-specific approaches, SpectraLLM employs a unified language-based architecture that accepts structured descriptions of one or more spectral modalities—including infrared, Raman, ultraviolet, and mass spectrometry—and directly infers the molecular structure via natural language reasoning.
-By transforming spectral peaks into textual prompts that capture key physical attributes such as wavenumber, intensity, and peak shape, our model enables fine-grained, interpretable interactions across disparate spectroscopic channels.
-In contrast to specialized neural architectures, the language-centric formulation further allows flexible encoding of experimental conditions and instrumentation metadata, which are often difficult to represent numerically but readily expressed in natural language—enabling broader data integration and context-aware inference.
-SpectraLLM achieves state-of-the-art performance across four public benchmark datasets, outperforming both traditional spectrum-to-structure pipelines and recent multimodal transformer-based baselines.
-Notably, the model exhibits strong generalization across modality combinations: it supports both single-spectrum inputs (e.g., MS-only or IR-only) and joint inference from multiple spectra, with performance gains increasing with spectral diversity.
-These results position SpectraLLM as a scalable and robust framework for automated spectroscopic analysis, and demonstrate the feasibility of a language-centric paradigm for solving complex molecular reasoning tasks.
+In this study, we present SpectraLLM, a large language model for molecular structure elucidation from spectroscopic data.
+Unlike previous modality-specific approaches, SpectraLLM employs a unified language-based architecture that accepts structured descriptions of one or more spectral modalities and directly infers molecular structures via natural language reasoning.
+Although we initially experimented with vision-language models (VLMs), their performance was not as good as the language-centered approaches (Appendix~\ref{app:vlm}), which is likely due to the cross-modal encoding artifacts.
+By leveraging LoRA-based adaptation on top of a frozen foundation model, SpectraLLM aligns spectral features with linguistic priors while maintaining scalability.
+Our systematic evaluation across four public benchmark datasets demonstrates that SpectraLLM achieves state-of-the-art performance, outperforming both traditional pipelines and recent multimodal transformer-based baselines.
+Notably, the model exhibits strong generalization across modality combinations: it supports inference from single and multiple spectra, with accuracy improving monotonically as spectral diversity increases.

 The main contributions of this work are as follows: